 Online banks for businesses have been popping up all over Europe.
-From Germany to the UK, digital banking is a growth industry.
-And for a good reason: online banks offer several advantages over traditional, brick-and-mortar institutions.
+From Germany to the UK, digital banking has become a mega industry.
+And for a good reason: online banks often offer several advantages over traditional, brick-and-mortar institutions.
 But a few disadvantages too.
 More on that below.

-For small businesses and online entrepreneurs, online banks often have lower fees, offer multiple currencies, and are better integrated with accounting tools like Xero, payment processors such as Stripe, and online marketplaces like Amazon.
-If you’re based in Europe and have clients, customers, or partners from other parts of the world, chances are you want a bank account that is:
+For small businesses and online entrepreneurs, online banks typically have lower fees, offer multiple currencies, and are better integrated with accounting tools like Xero, payment processors such as Stripe, and online marketplaces.
+If you’re based in Europe and have clients, customers, or partners from other parts of the world, chances are you want a bank account that:

 Today, many online-only financial institutions in Europe have been designed specifically for SMEs with international clients and customers.
-In this article, we’ll discuss some of the best online banks available for businesses registered in the EEA and UK.
+Below, we’ll discuss some of the best online banks available for businesses registered in the EEA and UK.
 Some of these are not banks by definition but electronic money institutions.
-In practice, however, this doesn’t make much of a difference, but you might want to look under the hood to see how your money is really protected in case things turn sour.
+In practice, this doesn’t make much of a difference, but you might want to look under the hood to see how your money is really protected in case things turn sour.

 The best online businesses banks in Europe

 You’re here to learn which online banks are the best in Europe for your business.
-I’ll list them below with additional information about each one, so you get an idea of what they’re like.
+Here they are, with additional information about each one further below, so you get an idea of what they’re like.
 But here at the best ones at a glance:

 - Wise – Best overall online business bank in Europe